Note: If

 "I

 started work February of last year....
-No, I mean this
+No, I mean this year."
+He laughs at

-year."
-He laughs at his mistake.
-"I expected it to be difficult, and
+his mistake.
+"I expected it to be difficult, and it was.
+Michael's a

-it was.
-Michael's a perfectionist and when you are trying to break new ground
+perfectionist and when you are trying to break new ground and working with

-something dragging him from one meeting to another.
-I don't know how he handles
+from one meeting to another.
+I don't know how he handles it all as well as he

-it all as well as he does.
-So, for anyone working with Michael, the greatest
+does.
+So, for anyone working with Michael, the greatest frustration is always

-frustration is always going to be getting enough access to him."
+going to be getting enough access to him."

-Vinccent Paterson, choreographer, “Man Behind the
+Paterson, choreographer, “Man Behind the Throne” documentary (2013)

 When